lendroit/vscode-tabagotchi/README.md

 ## Known Issues

-At launch, the tabs that are already open are not counted.
-The counter starts at 0 if you don't have any open tab, or 1.
-If you visit your tabs though, they will be counted.
+At launch, the extensions tracks your open tabs by switching on each of them.
+I am waiting for [this VSCode issue](https://github.com/Microsoft/vscode/issues/15178) to be solved.

 ## Release Notes